codeaches-test/info001-test.github.io/pages/spring_security/spring_security_sample1.md

 }
 ```

-Let's wire it all up to register the out-of-the-box apps, create and deploy the stream on cloudfoundry through SCDF server.
+Let's wire it all up to register the out-of-the-box apps, create and deploy the stream on securityfoundry through SCDF server.

 ```java
 @Bean